 The sustain voltage circuit was changed (improved) in the Odyssey from what was used in the 2600/TTSH.
 Here is a drawing showing the two circuits and explaining why they made the change.
 The TTSH can be modified to use the Odyssey circuit pretty easily.

 A few free TTSH Oscillator Sync PC Boards Available

-I ended up with four extra oscillator sync pc boards.
+I ended up with two extra oscillator sync pc boards.
 These are blank boards from OSH Park.
 If you need one or two, just cover the postage and they are yours.
 I seem to have two different revs of the board.
 One says Rev A. The other does not indicate a revision level.
 They are very similar.
-I have two of each, so could send one of each type to the first two people that want them.
+I have one of each.
 You can check OSH Park to see which one is the latest.

 I built my own TTSH-like 2600 clone, using the front panel from a TTSH kit, but not the pc board.
 Instead, I used individual boards for each of the sub-sections, to make access easier.
 The oscillator boards are TTSH clones, ordered from OSH Park.
 I laid out boards for each of the following sections:

 1) ADSR + AR (based on a design on YuSynth site, I think) I have one extra board. ($16 each)

 2) VCA (based on Thomas Henry design) I have two extra boards. ($13 each)

 3) Mixer/Reverb Circuit (based on the 2600 design, but supports mod for better op amp after tank) I have two extra boards. ($18 each)

 4) Roman Sowa's AD633 Ring Modulator circuit.
 I have two extra boards. ($8 each)